Website accessibility

 Article XVII

-To ensure pastoral care in hospitals, shelters, schools, asylums, prisons and similar institutions of the State, of independent local and institutional and charitable organisations which have no chapel and private service, the access of the local parish and the priest appointed to those services by the competent ecclesiastic authority is free, subject to the observance of their respective regulations, except in emergencies.
+To ensure pastoral care in hospitals, shelters, colleges, asylums, prisons and other similar establishments of the State, [and in those] of local and institutional autarchies and Misericórdias [lay confraternities for the assistance of sick people] which do not have a chapel and private service for this purpose, the local parish priest or the priest appointed by the competent ecclesiastical Authority [to provide] such services shall have free access [to said establishments], without prejudice to the observance of their respective regulations, except in case of emergency.

 Article XVIII

-The Portuguese Republic guarantees pastoral care in the field for the armed forces for land, sea and air, and to that end, will organise a corps of military chaplains to be considered commissioned officers.
+The Portuguese Republic shall guarantee pastoral care, in time of war, to the armed forces of land, sea and air and to that end shall organise a corps of military chaplains, which will be considered commissioned officers.

-The Bishop to perform the functions of the Military Ordinary will be appointed by the Holy See with the agreement of the Government.
+The Bishop who exercises the function of the Military Ordinary will be appointed by the Holy See with the agreement of the Government.

 For the colonial expeditions a Bishop may be appointed as Military Ordinary who has his headquarters in the respective colony.